Folk and pop guitar 2C

 What is the course about?

-This is the last part of our 2nd year of study.
-You will learn a variety of songs, new chords and scales, and develop your ability to construct chords.
-Rehearse smooth changes and work on your rhythmic skills.
+You will learn a variety of new songs, chords and scales, and develop your ability to construct and move between chord shapes.
+Rehearse smooth changes and work on your rhythmic playing.

 What will we cover?